Named Entity Recognition with Classical ML

 Experiments

 We compare the MEMM and HMM on the NERC task.
-The Spanish dataset was evaluated exclusively by an HMM, the results in Table 4 suggest a first-order model an appropriate benchmark for the task.
+The Spanish dataset was evaluated exclusively by an HMM, and the results in Table 4 suggest a first-order model an appropriate benchmark for the task.
 We obtained an 𝐹1 score of 67.5% which is an improvement over baselines and the transformation-based model proposed by Villalba and Guzmán [5].

 The MEMM clearly shows discriminative modeling gives good results from feature functions and word embeddings.
 It easily outperforms the baseline and shows a 4% improvement over the HMM on the CoNNL-2003 dataset.
 We are satisfied that the performance of these two models is almost identical suggesting our implementation is on par with scikit-learn’s version except for runtime.
 The MEMM performed and generalized the best with greedy search as the validation score did not drop drastically for the test data.